Explore Ama Dablam 6,856m (22,494ft), one of the most stunning peaks in the Himalaya and one of the most impressive mountains in the world.

 Ace has a reputation for successfully leading treks with knowledgeable leaders and staff taking care of all your travel needs.
 We are a certified sustainable travel company that also endorses the idea of giving back to the community by participating in various philanthropic activities.
 Here are 17 reasons why you should choose Ace the Himalaya for your next adventure!

 Indeed, Nepal is entirely open.
-Fully immunized travelers are welcome in Nepal without restriction.
+Travelers are welcome in Nepal without any restrictions.
 Arriving travelers can obtain a visa on arrival at the Kathmandu airport as well.
-Please visit Covid-19 travel protocols 2022 for up-to-date information.

 We suggest you look at the Nepal immigration site https://www.immigration.gov.np for the most up-to-date information.

 The best course of action is to add a day or two before and after your intended trek days in case of flight delays or cancellations.
 It also gives you time to buy clothing equipment and gear required before your trip.
-Please be aware that Ace the Himalaya is not responsible for any inconveniences or missed international flights resulting from unforeseen events like airport changes, flight delays or cancellations, etc.

 Yes, all our climbing guides hold their license from Nepal Mountaineering Association.
 They are experienced in many 6,000 and 7,000 meters peaks and have also been to 8,000 meters peaks a few times.